-The toothache plant is a great herb to add to the garden.
+The toothache plant is an interesting herb to add to the garden.
+In northern climates it’s grown as an annual.
+All parts of the herb are used from the roots to the leaves, and flowers.
 It is commonly used to treat toothaches, mouth, throat and gum infections, as the leaves have a mild anesthetizing effect.
 The leaves can be chewed and tucked around sore gums and teeth to provide relief from pain.
 The toothache plant has anti-bacterial, anti-fungal, anti-parasite, and immune-boosting properties.
 It is used to fight blood parasites and malaria.
 The fresh leaves are also edible and are eaten like cress, and taste great in salads!

 - Strong Diuretic